rprt/rspec-page-regression/README.md

 Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to headlessly regression test your web application pages to make sure the pages continue to look the way you expect them to look, taking into account HTML, CSS, and JavaScript.

-It provides an RSpec matcher that compares the test snapshot to an expected image, and facilitates management of the images.
+It provides an RSpec matcher that compares the test screenshot to a reference screenshot, and facilitates management of the screenshots.

-Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page snapshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
+Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page screenshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).
 You can also use the Selenium driver to test against real browsers.

 Rspec-page-regression is tested on ruby 1.9.3, 2.1.0, and jruby